The Classification of Two-Dimensional Extended Topological Field Theories

-Unfortunately these manifold invariants appear to be most interesting in low dimensions.
-A direct check shows that TQFTs can distinguish the topological type of 0-, 1-, and 2-dimensional manifolds.
-Work of Freedman-Kitaev-Nayak-Slingerland-Walker-Wang \cite{FKNSWW05} shows that unitary\footnote{A {\em unitary} TQFT is a particular kind of oriented TQFT, taking values in complex vector spaces.
-A TQFT is unitary if $Z(\overline M) \cong \overline{Z(M)}$, where $\overline M$ denotes $M$ with the opposite orientation. } TQFTs cannot detect smooth structures\footnote{The ``topological field theories'' arising from Donaldson and Seiberg-Witten invariants do not contradict this for two reasons.
-First they are not honest TQFTs in the sense of Atiyah as they are not defined for all bordisms, and moreover even if they were, they would lead to non-unitary TQFTs.} in dimension $d = 4$.
-Work of Kreck and Teichner \cite{KT08}, builds of this, showing that unitary 5-dimensional TQFTs can detect simply connected 5-manifolds, but that unitary TQFTs of dimension six or greater cannot even detect the homotopy type of manifolds.\footnote{Unitary TQFTs in these dimensions can detect the cohomology of the manifold as an abelian group, but cannot detect the cup product structure.} This leaves dimension three, where we have the following open problem, although work of Calegari, Freedman, and Walker \cite{CFW08}, provides evidence that this might be the case. \begin{openproblem} Can 3-dimensional TQFTs distinguish closed 3-manifolds? \end{openproblem}
+Work of Kreck and Teichner \cite{KT08}, extends this, showing that, in contrast to the 4-dimensional case, unitary 5-dimensional TQFTs can distinguish closed simply connected 5-manifolds.
+However in dimension six or greater they exhibit a pair (in fact families of such pairs) of simply connected manifolds $P$ and $Q$ with distinct homotopy types such that $Z(P) = Z(Q)$ for any unitary TQFT $Z$.
+Thus unitary TQFTs of these dimensions cannot distinguish the homotopy type of manifolds.\footnote{By a judicious choice of examples, unitary TQFTs in these dimensions can detect the cohomology of the manifold as an abelian group.
+The cohomology rings of the Kreck-Teichner examples differ in their cup product structure.} This leaves dimension three, where we have the following open problem.
+Work of Calegari, Freedman, and Walker \cite{CFW08}, provides evidence that this might be the case, but compare also with Funar \cite{Funar11}. \begin{openproblem} Can 3-dimensional TQFTs distinguish closed 3-manifolds? \end{openproblem}

 One important concept in the study of quantum field theories is the notion of {\em locality}.
 Most quantum field theories coming from physics are defined in terms of local quantities (functions, sections of bundles, etc.) and hence have a local property not expressed in the Atiyah-Segal axioms.
 One method of incorporating locality into the Atiyah-Segal axioms, arising out of the work of D. Freed, F. Quinn, K. Walker, J. Baez, and J. Dolan, is to redefine a topological quantum field theory in the language of higher categories.